section-engineering-education/engineering-education/articles/consuming-co-operative-bank-api-using-nodejs/index.md

 - [Validating an account](#validating-an-account)

 ### Conclusion
 Co-operative Bank's API has various functionalities that previously required lengthy processes to implement.
 There are more features provided by the API as shown in the following [listings](https://developer.co-opbank.co.ke:9443/store/).

-In case of any query concerning Co-operative Bank's API, or the production environment, feel free to contact the [team](https://twitter.com/Coopbankenya).
+In case of any query concerning Co-operative Bank's API, or the production environment, feel free to contact the [Coopbankenya team](https://twitter.com/Coopbankenya).

 Happy coding!!

 ---
 Peer Review Contributions by: [Wanja Mike](/engineering-education/authors/michael-barasa/)